Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 ---

+# Shortest explaination:

+There is a few fun nodes to check related tokens and one big node to combine related conditionings in many ways.

+To either enhance the conditioning or make it more precise.

+Plus a few more fun nodes.

+---

 I made these nodes for **experimenting** so it's far from perfect but at least it is entertaining!

 It uses cosine similarities or smallest euclidean distances to find the closest tokens.